jedcn/reveal-ck/haml/index.md

 through Hakim's official [reveal.js slides][reveal.js] and do 'View Source' in your browser whenever you see something that you like.

-Here are some core ideas to get you going.
+Here are some core ideas to get you building individual slides:

+* Sections represent slides
+* Titles and subtitles
+* Speaker Notes
+* Vertical Slides
+* Revealing Content
+* Displaying Code
+* Referencing Images

+If you'd like to change the theme or transition styles (for all of your slides), see the [config information][config].

 ## Sections represent slides